 Karl Goulding-Davis joined GB Railfreight in 2002 having moved into the shipping industry from KPMG in 1994 when he took a management accountancy role at Norwegian-owned company, Fred.
 Olsen Limited operating in various business operations including cruise ships, travel agents, oil rigs and freight forwarders.

-In 2002 Karl took the role of Head of Finance at GB Railfreight Ltd. Karl secured funds for major investments in new and used locomotives and was appointed as Finance Director in 2014.
+In 2002 Karl took the role of Head of Finance at GB Railfreight Limited.
+Karl secured funds for major investments in new and used locomotives and was appointed as Finance Director in 2014.
 He has been instrumental in overseeing the changes in ownership from GB Railways to First Group plc, then the acquisition by Eurotunnel in 2010, followed by the acquisition by EQT in 2016 and finally the acquisition in 2019 by the current shareholder Infracapital.

 Starting as an Apprentice on British Rail Western Region in 1976 Bob has over 42 years experience of locomotives and rolling stock.
-Has undertaken many roles in a variety of capacities including Depot Production Manager, Fleet Engineer, Fleet Project Manager, Head of Engineering.
+He has undertaken many roles in a variety of capacities including Depot Production Manager, Fleet Engineer, Fleet Project Manager, Head of Engineering.
 Projects have included the re-engineering of Locomotives classes 47, 73 and Full HST refurbishment with new power units, passenger and freight stock.
 Introduction of new class 66, new build wagons and recently brand new to UK on track machines.
 Bob has authored various published books on the industry and is involved within the wider circles of railway heritage.

 Working with many leading industry companies and people Bob brings a wealth of experience to GB Railfreight.